prashantjagtap2909/OS/README.md

 This repo is containing almost all topics notes which will be beneficial for University exam , Gate and other competative exam.

-will start updating from 06/12/22
+will update all the things shortly......!